keatura/my-ordinary-vault-md/TTRPG/D&D/Velen/Notes (Marion&Armide).md

 - after a while she stops and sees a path in front of her
 - as she walks along it she sees a meteor with a fancy wooden chair on it
 - in the chair she sees the Bloodstar
+- he isn't anointed but wants to kill the anointed
+- his research of blood is fueled by this desire
 -